CADS – Counselling Services

 Our service is underpinned by a harm reduction philosophy, recognising that recovery is not a one-size-fits-all process.
 We aim to reduce the negative consequences of substance use by promoting informed decision-making, safer practices, and improved wellbeing—regardless of where someone is on their journey.
 We respect individual autonomy and work collaboratively to support realistic, meaningful goals that enhance quality of life.

-Whether you're seeking early intervention, relapse prevention, or ongoing support, our group programs promote resilience, empowerment, and connection.
+Whether you're seeking early intervention, relapse prevention, or ongoing support, our group programmes promote resilience, empowerment, and connection.

 Where We Are Based